 Try, and try again

 Kiyosaki is a successful entrepreneur, but he has tasted his fair share of failures.
 He started two companies that failed before he made it big with the third attempt.
+His did not let his failed business attempts break him.
+Instead, they make him stronger.

 It is okay to fail.
 But if you do want to succeed, you cannot be afraid of failures.
 Try, and try again.